Camille T. Dungy & Ross Gay:

 This event is presented by the Arts Research Center and Engaging the Senses Foundation, and co-sponsored by the Black Studies Collaboratory, Future Histories Lab of the Global Urban Humanities Initiative, and the departments of English, Ethnic Studies, and Theater, Dance & Performance Studies

 Please join us in welcoming two extraordinary poets to ARC’s virtual stage: Camille T. Dungy and Ross Gay.
-After their readings, they will be joined by Aya de León and ARC f2021 poetry fellow Maurya Kerr for conversation and Q&A.
+After their readings, they will be joined by Poetry for the People’s Director Aya de León and ARC F21 poetry fellow Maurya Kerr for conversation and Q&A. This event will be livestreamed + live captioned and is free and open to the public.

 Camille T. Dungy is the author of four collections of poetry, most recently Trophic Cascade (Wesleyan UP, 2017), winner of the Colorado Book Award, and the essay collection Guidebook to Relative Strangers: Journeys into Race, Motherhood and History (W.W.
 Norton, 2017), a finalist for the National Book Critics Circle Award.
 Dungy has also edited anthologies including Black Nature: Four Centuries of African American Nature Poetry and From the Fishouse: An Anthology of Poems that Sing, Rhyme, Resound, Syncopate, Alliterate, and Just Plain Sound Great.
 A 2019 Guggenheim Fellow, her honors include NEA Fellowships in poetry (2003) and prose (2018), an American Book Award, two NAACP Image Award nominations, and two Hurston/Wright Legacy Award nominations.
 Dungy’s poems have been published in Best American Poetry, The 100 Best African American Poems, the Pushcart Anthology, Best American Travel Writing, and over thirty other anthologies.
 She is University Distinguished Professor at Colorado State University.